hydroo/sc16-vpa-edge-bundling-for-visualizing-communication-behavior/README.md

 License
 -------

-The Lulesh trace is [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
+The Lulesh and FD4 traces are [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
-I am not sure about the source/license for the other traces.
+I am not sure about the source/license for the other two traces.
 If you want to use/redistribute these traces, please contact me.

 Authors